projects

 project history

-Considerable exploration activity by multiple operators has occurred on the KLS Uranium Project.
+Considerable exploration activity by multiple operators has occurred on the KLS Project.
 Early regional exploration activities between the late 60s and throughout the 70s focused on ground prospecting, lake water geochemistry, and airborne radiometric and electromagnetic (EM) surveys as well as some shallow drilling.
-Although these early activities led to the discovery of the nearby Gaertner and Deilmann deposits that comprise Key Lake, no significant uranium mineralization was discovered over the current KLS Uranium Project area during that time.
-During the early 80s, anomalous radioactivity in pegmatites was discovered during ground prospecting surveys over the KLS Uranium Project area and shallow follow-up drilling was done during the mid-2000s with limited technical success.
+Although these early activities led to the discovery of the nearby Gaertner and Deilmann deposits that comprise Key Lake, no significant uranium mineralization was discovered over the current KLS Project area during that time.
+During the early 80s, anomalous radioactivity in pegmatites was discovered during ground prospecting surveys over the KLS Project area and shallow follow-up drilling was done during the mid-2000s with limited technical success.

 SaskCo acquired ownership of the property through staking in 2011 and 2012.
 Various compilation reports and interpretations of historical data were undertaken by SaskCo, both in-house and by independent consultants, in 2011, 2012, and 2013, resulting in identifying target areas and recommendations for future exploration work.
 Field programs, including airborne and ground geophysical surveys, geological mapping, soil and lake sediment geochemical surveys, and radon-soil-surveys were conducted by SaskCo in 2014 and 2015.